codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 Describe the problem this PR solves in a couple sentences that could be understood by non-developers.

-### Testing
+### Testing & Checks

+Please include a list of human checks needed to check the changes included in this PR, such as user acceptance tests.
-Give a summary of the integration and unit tests used to verify that this works
+Give a summary of any integration and unit tests used to verify that this works

 ### Implementation Details